 Passengers aren't the only danger to your teen's driving safety.
 In Virginia, 62 percent of those teen drivers that lost their lives in 2015 weren't wearing seat belts.
 Other risk factors for teens included distractions -especially texting and speed.

 Virginia's hands-free cell phone law prohibits the use of cell phones while driving, regardless of whether a device is or is not hand-held.
 You can only use a cell phone or any other telecommunications device for a driver emergency, and the vehicle must be lawfully parked or stopped.

 Parents have to lead by example and never driving distracted.
 And talk with your young driver about distractions and all of the responsibilities that come with driving a car.
 Everyone in our family signed the pledge to commit to distraction-free driving.
 I regularly reminded my kids that a violation of distracted-driving laws could mean a delayed or suspended license.

 Teen fatalities related to speed have almost doubled the numbers of overall fatalities in Virginia, with 63 percent of those killed due to running off the road.
 These horrible statistics serve as stark reminders to keep the safety conversations going even after your teen has their license.
 We're sharing a great video below from the smart folks at IIHS that every parent should take the time to watch with their kids.

-The bottom line?
 Enforce those critical passenger restrictions every single time.
 Talk to your teen regularly about driving safety expectations and make sure they always buckle up.
 Take away driving privileges when necessary.
 And always model good driving habits for your kids, even when they're little.
-Then they will know what it looks like to drive safe and sound.
+Then they will know what it looks like to drive safely.

 Nancy with her daughters